firlevapz/t3-guard/README.md

-# raspi-doorguard
+# t3-guard
-Project for having a raspberry Pi watching the state of the entrance door.
-Backend organized with python and django.
+A project for having a raspberry Pi watching a VW T3 camping bus against burglars.

-A simple reed-relay magnetic switch checks the status of the door.
-Raspberry Pi is configured as a DHCP-server, which checks in the local LAN, if an authorized mobile-phone is present, if not, the alarm is triggered (can be either a siren or just sending an email).